Analysis of the contribution of the quantum anomaly energy to the proton mass

-X.- Y. Wang appreciated the discussion with Dr. Daniel Winney about the efficient Pomeron model developed by the JPAC collaboration.
-This work is supported by the National Natural Science Foundation of China under Grant Nos.
-12065014 and 12047501, and by the Natural Science Foundation of Gansu province under Grant No. 22JR5RA266.
+X.-Y. Wang appreciated the discussion with Dr. Daniel Winney about the efficient Pomeron model developed by the JPAC collaboration.
+This work is supported by the National Natural Science Foundation of China under Grants No. 12065014 and No. 12047501, and by the Natural Science Foundation of Gansu province under Grant No. 22JR5RA266.
 We acknowledge the West Light Foundation of The Chinese Academy of Sciences, Grant No. 21JR7RA201.